-CJUS 1033 Criminal Procedures

-Prerequisite: CJUS 1013 Criminal Law.
+CJUS 1033 Criminal Procedures 3 credits 3 class hours S Prerequisite: CJUS 1013 Criminal Law.
 This course provides a review of the various court systems and discusses the principles of constitutional, federal, state, and civil laws as they affect law enforcement.
 Students are also introduced to the rules governing admissibility of evidence and criminal procedures in various courts.